-This question is a bit trickier.
-The IRS says that it issues refunds in less than 21 days for most returns, but it can take up to six weeks after you mail in a paper return.
-And if you're requesting a paper check for your refund rather than direct deposit, the IRS advises that you should tack on another 10 days to allow for the postal delivery process.
+The IRS has historically said that it issues refunds in less than 21 days for most returns, but it can take up to six weeks if you mail in a paper return.
+The IRS advises you to add another estimated 10 days to allow for the postal delivery process if you're requesting a paper check for your refund rather than direct deposit.

-You can check the status of your refund and get a more exact date after that time by visiting the IRS website, but the IRS does not expect that you'll receive it before February 27, 2018 if you're claiming either of these refundable tax credits.
+You can check the status of your refund and get a more exact date after that time by visiting the IRS "Where's My Refund?" page on its website.

-You're still subject to the delay even if your refund is only due in part to one or both of these credits.
-In other words, if you overpaid $1,000 in taxes and you're also entitled to a $1,000 EITC refund for a total of $2,000, the IRS won't send you one refund for $1,000 and hold the EITC refund until February 27.
+You're still subject to this delay even if your refund is only due in part to the EITC or the child tax credit.
+The IRS won’t send you one refund for $1,000 and hold the EITC portion of your refund until mid-February if you overpaid $1,000 in taxes and are also entitled to a $1,000 EITC refund for a total of $2,000.
 Your entire refund will be delayed.